koraytacus/basicJavaProjects/README.md

 # basicJavaProjects
-This repository include my basic projects on Java
+This repository contains my basic projects on Java .